analyticsinmotion/chatgpt-sentiment-analysis-in-excel/README.md

 <!-- DESCRIPTION -->
 ## 1. Description

-With some simple formulas you can make direct calls to ChatGPT for Moderation and Sentiment of text, with results returned to your worksheet almost instantly.
+With our Excel Custom Function Add-in you can make direct calls to ChatGPT for NLP capabilities such as text Moderation and Sentiment Analysis.
+Results from ChatGPT will be returned to your worksheet almost instantly.
 <br /><br />